 For a specific article title you are looking for, Summon is a good place to start.
 Summon lets you simultaneously search the Library's book collection and many full text journal articles.

-If you're searching for articles on a topic, you'll probably want to search a database which is more focused on engineering than Summon.
+If you're searching for articles on a topic, you'll probably want to search a database which is more focused on biomedical engineering than Summon.
 Here are some starting points for finding engineering journal articles or conference proceedings.
 Look for the UBC eLink icons to check for full text articles.

 In addition to article databases, UBC has reference databases like Anatomy TV

 Anatomy TV is a three-dimensional interactive anatomy resource that includes over 6500 models of human anatomy.
 These models focus on individual organs, regions of the body, or anatomical systems.
 The 3D images can be peeled away in layers and anatomical models can be rotated 360 degrees to demonstrate the interaction of nerves, muscles, ligaments, and bones.
 Built-in self-assessment quizzes are also included.
 Images and clips can be used in online courses.

 To arrange for a systematic review consultation, please complete this Evidence Synthesis Consult Form.

 "A systematic review attempts to identify, appraise and synthesize all the empirical evidence that meets pre-specified eligibility criteria to answer a given research question.
 Researchers conducting systematic reviews use explicit methods aimed at minimizing bias, in order to produce more reliable findings that can be used to inform decision making."
 Source: Cochrane Handbook for Systematic Reviews of Interventions

 Key characteristics of a systematic review are: